It Takes Two Babe

 Releasing Relationship Ideals

-You may notice that the words "soulmate" or "twin flames" rarely cross these posts.
+You may notice that the words "soulmate" or "twin flames" rarely enter my posts.
 I don't think most people understand what those are, and I don't think most people want to know.
 I think they're just the new new-agey code words for the next perfect romantic relationship.
 But perfect relationships don't exist, so it's best to let that go.
 In a conscious relationship, you are not driving it towards a perfect point.
 You aren't trying to whip your partner into shape.
 If your partner isn't dedicated to their own self-growth, it's best to let them go.
 No one takes anyone down the spiritual path--not I, nor you, nor anybody else.
 It must be sincerely pursued from within.
 There is no other way.

 But still, many people will try to fix their partner or change them, and to you, all I can say is that you're locked up in a lot of karma.
 It's best to see what it is within you that want to fix or manipulate others.
 This is a subtle or not so subtle dance of control, and control always comes from the ego.
-Even when it purportedly has good intentions, this is the surest road to more misery, exhaustion within the relationship, and unmitigated frustration.
+Even when it purportedly has good intentions, this is the surest road to more misery, exhaustion within the relationship, and frustration.
 Just let those relationships go that don't want to move into a conscious sphere.
 I encourage you to trust that there are other people out there who do want to have a conscious relationship, and I encourage you to be vulnerable and open about your interests in that regard.
 No one ever got what they truly wanted by telling no one.

 Starting With Close Friends